suardi26/Java-Basic/CRUD (Database)/README.md

 ##### Notes !!! : this script is intended for those who are just starting to learn java.
 If you already understand basic Java, please skip it.

 - <samp>Data Definition Language (DDL) is a SQL command that deals with defining the database structure. used to create and modify database structures</samp>

+  <samp>structures such as tables, indexes, etc. The commands used are CREATE, DROP, ALTER, RENAME.</samp>